datalakehouse/docs/docs/products/m3db/index.rst

 - To create dashboards and query available features using Grafana and PromQL.

-Check out all the features on our `M3 product page <https://DLH.io/m3#full-feature-list>`_.
+Check out all the features on our `M3 product page <https://datalakehouse.io/m3#full-feature-list>`_.

-Ways to use DLH for M3
+Ways to use datalakehouse for M3
 ------------------------
 Handle and analyse the time-stamped data from multiple connected devices and services, scale up as needed, and compare datasets to provide insights into past and present.

-With DLH for M3, you can set up the following example solutions:
+With datalakehouse for M3, you can set up the following example solutions:

 - Monitor IoT deployments, applications performance, financial trends.